SAP/jenkins-library/documentation/docs/steps/transportRequestUploadFile.md

 ## CTS Uploads

-In order to be able to upload the application, it is required to build the application, e.g. via `npmExecute`.
+In order to be able to upload the application, it is required to build the application, e.g. via `npmExecute` or `mtaBuild`.
 The content of the app needs to be provided in a folder named `dist` in the root level of the project.
+Although the name of the step `transportRequestUploadFile` might suggest something else, in this case a folder needs to be provided.
+The application, which is provided in the `dist` folder is zipped and uploaded by the fiori toolset used for performing the upload.

 For `CTS` related uploads we use a node based toolset.
 When running in a docker environment a standard node image can be used.
 In this case the required deploytool dependencies will be installed prior to the deploy.